 Your family being held tightly together during this time is by far the most important thing so, once again, tap in on those family and friends to come over to watch your kids, even if it is just a couple hours, to get out of the house with your significant other or spouse.
 You’re also the only two people who know how the other is truly feeling, so it helps to talk to them and, just as importantly, listen to them unload, too.
 Everyone is going through it differently.

-Try to get out
+Try to get outside.

 There is a lot of time you will be limited as to what you can do with your sick child, but it if you don’t get out, you will go crazy.
 Call local museums, nature centers or attractions and find out the time of day they are least crowded (lots of these places will allow early visits before opening to accommodate immunocompromised people).
 Bring a bunch of balls to an open field to kick around.
-Forget nutrition for a day and treat your kid to a drive through meal.
+Forget nutrition for a day and treat your kid to a drive-thru meal.
 Enroll in an art class or even an individual sports class like tennis.

 There is still so much my husband and I are learning as we go through this process, and it will inevitably shift over time, but mostly I try to stay focused on personal strength so I have the energy to get through this all.
 Being a caretaker of a child with cancer has pushed me to be stronger than I ever wanted to be or needed to be before and has also shown me the incredible beauty of what a family unit is capable of in times of stress or sadness.
 Lean on each other and draw strength and energy from the smallest pleasures like having a glass of wine while watching your kids destroy the inside of your house.
 Most importantly, don’t forget to keep looking forward to and to keep smiling.